35 Years Since Loma Prieta – Are You Ready Yet?

 The Los Angeles Fire Department created CERT and trained people in a pilot program.
 At the October 1, 1987 Whittier Narrows 5.9 Earthquake the city recognized how valuable the CERT program was and stepped up to support it.
 In 1993, CERT became part of the Federal Emergency Management Agency (FEMA) offerings to communities nationwide.

-CERT’s FREE Spring Basic Training is just around the corner.
+CERT’s FREE Spring Basic Training start March 5, 2025.
 Let us know you’re interested on the form below.

 GET ALERTS